How to debug high load and server crashes in Automation suite

 - Cordon the affected node

-- Please ensure that swap is disabled and configurations in the first point is in place.
+- Ensure that swap is disabled and configurations in the first point is in place.
 If swap is enabled then disable the same.

 Scenario 2: If there are no zombie process and kube-apiserver, longhorn or etcd is consuming more cpu/memory